Mary-Claire Wilson Integrative psychotherapist , E11

 I believe we all have the capacity for transformation, and that this is a gift we're offered throughout our lives.
 All we need to do is become able to receive it.
 We're often stronger than we realise and have more than we know.
 We have riches that include our breath, our bodies and the sky above us.
 All we need to do is look inside, to find our true selves, and look up, to see that we are part of something bigger than us.

 What to Expect in the First Session

 Here we'd explore, with your permission, what's brought you to therapy, what you hope for, and address any questions you might have.
-This is a chance to see if you feel comfortable working with me.
+This is a chance to see if we're suited to work together.
 There's no obligation attached to this meeting.
-It's your decision as to whether we continue together.

 Training and qualifications